GiridharRNair/cs4337project1/devlog.md

 ### October 24, 2025 10:23 AM

+#### Thoughts Since Last Session:

+Looking at the code from last night, I realize I need to test the batch mode functionality and make sure the minus operator is implemented correctly.
+The spec is very specific that there's no binary subtraction - only unary negation.

+#### Plan for This Session:
+Implement batch-mode evaluation properly
+Fix the unary minus operator (it should negate, not subtract) Create test cases for both modes
+Test edge cases like division by zero, invalid history references, and malformed expressions

+#### Work Notes:
 Implemented batch-mode evaluation for prefix expressions.
+The key difference is that batch mode doesn't print prompts or extra text - just results or errors.

-During testing, a problem was discovered with the unary minus: it had been handled as binary subtraction, which the project specification disallows.
-Because subtraction should be expressed as addition of a negative number, the evaluator was changed to treat unary minus as numeric negation (and to accept negative literals).
+During testing, a critical problem was discovered with the unary minus: it had been handled as binary subtraction, which the project specification explicitly disallows.
+Because subtraction should be expressed as addition of a negative number (e.g., "5 - 3" becomes "+ 5 - 3"), the evaluator was changed to treat unary minus as numeric negation only.

-Tests were added and the batching/history logic was updated so negative values propagate correctly.
+Tests were added and the batching/history logic was updated so negative values propagate correctly through the history system.

+#### Session Reflection:
+Major bug fix today with the minus operator.
+This could have cost significant points if not caught!
+The spec is very clear that there's no subtraction operator - only negation.
+Batch mode is working correctly now.
+Tested with:

+Multiple expressions in sequence
+History references across expressions
+Error cases in batch mode

+Everything seems to be working correctly.
+The functional approach with immutable history is clean and working well.

-October 24, 2025 11:07 AM
+### October 24, 2025 11:07 AM

 The current tokenize funtion uses regular expressions to identify valid tokens in the input expression.
 I am going to refactor the tokenize function to use a more functional approach without regular expressions.